By the SMU Social Media Team

 Olam co-founder, Sunny Verghese

-When leaders at the UN agreed the — 17 global targets for advancing society and development — in 2015, many businesses signed on in support.
+When leaders at the UN agreed the Sustainable Development Goals — 17 global targets for advancing society and development — in 2015, many businesses signed on in support.
 This was met by a considerable degree of cynicism by many in the third sector, who believed that companies were simply using their rhetorical support as a way to bolster their image in the eyes of increasingly concerned consumers.

 Businesses are more often than not cast as the villains in the battles to fix the world’s prevailing challenges of climate change, food security, economic development and income inequality.
 Their efforts towards sustainability are routinely dismissed as public relations exercises.
 Verghese, however, believes that many in the private sector now take sustainability seriously.